What are the Best Electric SUVs & CUVs?

-One of VWs coming line of all-electric vehicles, the ID4 is aimed at the RAV4 crowd but expect the cabin to offer more room than the Toyota.
-The first models should arrive in showrooms by the end of 2021.
+One of VWs line of 25 new all-electric vehicles, the ID.4 is aimed at the RAV4 crowd but the cabin offers more room and style than the Toyota.
+VW is investing $7 billion in building EVs in North America.

 Base MSRP: $37,000

 Volvo currently offers several hybrid vehicles but the XC40 will be its first all-electric vehicle.
 It will offer the same amount of cargo and passenger space as the gasoline-powered model but will produce 402 horsepower.
 This crossover will include a new Android-based infotainment system by Google.